imsying/nemenyi/README.md

 # Nemenyi

-Library to perform Friedman statistical test and Nemenyi post-hoc analysis
+Library to perform the Friedman statistical test and Nemenyi post-hoc analysis

 # How to install